 |It’s easy to set up and store|

-The iDOO Air Mattress is specially formulated to handle weights of up to 650lbs.
-This gives heavyweight sleepers the confidence to sleep without having to worry about rips that can subject them to the pressures of the hard ground.
+The iDOO Air Mattress is specially formulated to handle weights of up to 650 lbs.
+This gives heavyweight sleepers the confidence to sleep without worrying about rips that can subject them to the pressures of the hard ground.
 Likewise, if you have furry friends such as cats and dogs with sharp claws, its sturdy PVC ensures that it doesn’t get punctured easily.

 Its top cover is waterproof; if you’re buying it for kids’ sleepovers, it will keep it dry and free from spills.
 Further, it comes with a 5-foot-long cord that helps to reach the power outlets.
 Of course, you won’t trip from it since it has a power code storage hole where you can neatly tuck the code.

 The downside of this mattress is that it has an off-gassing smell that can be very irritating.
-Beyond that, some sleepers say that it leaks air; this could affect firmness.
+Beyond that, some sleepers say it leaks air, which could affect firmness.

 |What We Like||What We Don’t Like|